choughton21/NNProject/README.md

    - connect output of dqn to gym environment so that it can take actions in my battleship game
 6. Tweak Deep Q network implementation to work with battleship gym environment
 7. Train, Evaluate, and update hyper-parameters
-   - Some evaluation methods: how long are the games of network vs. network?
-When the network plays a random agent, how often does it win?
+   - One evaluation method: when the network plays a random agent, how often does it win?
 8. Repeat step 5, trying to improve machine's ability to win battleship games

 Take existing Deep Q learning